 - Some flights are delayed and backlogs are creating scheduling issues to a decrease in service options.

 - Much longer processing time for Customs Clearance process for imports into Indonesia.

-- Most Airlines have suspended significant number of International flights to and from India.
+- Most Airlines have suspended a significant number of international flights to and from India.
 Freighter services are operating as an alternative.

 - Only vessels certified with ‘Healthy’ report will be allowed to disembark the cargo.